Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-scene-title-README.md

 1. Open your Storyline project, go to **View > Slide Master**, and select the **parent Slide Master**.
 2. Create a trigger: **Adjust Variable**.
 Create a new variable called `CurrentSlideTitle` and set it to variable `Menu.SlideTitle`.
 Set it to fire when the timeline starts on this slide.
-3. Create a second variable called `SceneTitle`.
-The script writes to this; reference it on-slide with `%SceneTitle%`.
+3. On the same parent Slide Master, add a second trigger: **Execute JavaScript** and paste the contents of `js-trigger-scene-title.js`.
+This script creates and writes to a variable called `SceneTitle`.
-4. Add a trigger: **Execute JavaScript** and paste the contents of `js-trigger-scene-title.js`.
+4. On any slide where you want the scene name to appear, insert a text reference using `%SceneTitle%`.
 5. The course menu must be **enabled** in the player for the script to find scene headings.

 ## Menu Numbering